On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Frequency Sampling Algorithms

 Frequency points may either be sampled in an adaptive or predetermined manner.
 Predetermined frequency sampling means that a set of frequency points is chosen prior to any frequency domain calculations.

 In adaptive frequency sampling, an initial set of frequency samples is iteratively enriched based on an error estimation over a desired frequency band.
 First, the error estimation is carried out using the available sample points.
-Then, the frequency response of the sample point estimated to yield the largest error is determined and added to the available samples.
-The procedure then continues iteratively until it has reached a maximum number of iterations, or that it estimates that a given error tolerance has been reached.
-Some error estimation methods utilize properties of the interpolation method, whereas some methods only utilize the data of the interpolants.
-A general description of the adaptive frequency sampling algorithms presented here is displayed in Algorithm 1.
+Then, the frequency response from the surrogate model is examined to determine the largest error and the corresponding frequency point is then added to the available samples.
+The procedure then continues iteratively until it has reached an estimated error smaller than a given error tolerance or a maximum number of iterations.
+Some error estimation methods utilize properties of the system representation method, whereas some methods only utilize the data of the constructed model.
+A general description of the adaptive frequency sampling algorithms presented here is displayed in Algorithm~1.

 The number of frequency points in the initial set varies.
 In \cite{yang_accurate_2016}, a sparse uniformly sampled set is used, whereas in \cite{pradovera_toward_2023}, only one to two frequency points are used in the initial set.
 In this work, we use only two frequency points in the initial set: the lower and upper-frequency limit of the band of interest.